sanjay-kv/recode-website/docs/sql/table-transformation/list-drop-table.md

 Q Tap the correct answer

-- [ ] A schema contains only table information
+- [ ] A schema contains only table information.
-- [x] A schema contains information about a database
+- [x] A schema contains information about a database.

 <details>
   <summary>Answer</summary>